 Opposition councillor calls for inclusive Remembrance for all veterans

-Liberal Democrat councillor Drew Tarmey has proposed the motion, which calls on Rotherham Metropolitan Borough Council as a whole to express gratitude for the sacrifices made by military personnel and to ensure that all veterans are recognized, regardless of their background.
+Liberal Democrat councillor Drew Tarmey has proposed the motion, which calls on Rotherham Metropolitan Borough Council as a whole to ensure that all veterans are recognized, regardless of their background.

 Other points in the motion include acknowledging the sacrifices made by veterans, and showing appreciation for the work done by charities such as the Royal British Legion to support veterans.